The "easiest" way to change

 Because bad me, I’m predicting failure to like my choice.

-Good me, I imitate your choice, or as a 4 year old girl once told me , I play “matchy-matchy” : I take the choice you tell me and match myself to it.
+Good me, I imitate your choice, or as a 4 year old girl once told me while looking at the blue sky and then her blue sweater, I play “matchy-matchy” : I take the choice you tell me and match myself to it.

 Good me, I then find a fault with your choice and argue with you by showing the fault.